kelenhiik/kelenhiik.github.io/index.md

  standard deviation: 0.0116060646806

 ```
-Plot confusion matrix for RFC PSFM wz 7 N-est 350, RFC N-est 350, wz 11, split3,  decision trees and linearSVMs.
+Plot confusion matrix for RFC PSFM wz 7 N-est 350, RFC N-est 350, wz 11, split3,  decision trees and linearSVCs.
 Maybe run PSSM on regular SVM also with windowsizes as for the others, just to compare.

 # Wednesday 14.03.18